nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 To facilitate checking and fixing source code files according to the |ns3| coding style,
 |ns3| maintains the ``check-style-clang-format.py`` Python script (located in ``utils/``).
 This script is a wrapper to clang-format and provides useful options to check and fix source code files.
-Additionally, it checks and fixes trailing whitespace and tabs in text files.
+Additionally, it performs other manual checks and fixes in text files (described below).

 We recommend running this script over your newly introduced C++ files prior to submission as a Merge Request.